 - Distance learning began on March 16.
 Functional skills and academic remote learning plans were developed for each student and a behavior hotline was established to assist parents and caregivers as students grappled with new ways of learning.

 - Hosted virtual prom, drive-by graduation, remote promotion and award ceremonies.
 Food deliveries were made to families in need and enrolled in their district lunch program.

 Renaissance Community Prep – School for Behavior and Learning Diversity:

-- Partnering with 180 school districts, charter schools and Special Education Local Plan Areas (SELPAs) across 24 out of 58 counties throughout California.
+- Partnered with 175 school districts, charter schools and Special Education Local Plan Areas (SELPAs) across 24 out of 58 counties throughout California.